sam2829/project-4-royal-sam/README.md

 ## Overview

 Royal Sam Golf Club is a site designed for a specific golf club so that the user is able to see about the golf club and book tee times to play.
-The user will be able to register or login, be able to search and book available tee times, be able to view, edit and delete any of the users bookings.
-The user will also be able to to leave reviews, comment and like on other reviews and also be able to view the the gallery and contact information.
+The user will be able to register or login, be able to search and book available tee times, be able to view, edit and delete any of the user's bookings.
+The user will also be able to leave reviews, comment and like on other reviews and also be able to view the gallery and contact information.

 Here is a live version of my project: [Royal Sam Golf Club](https://royal-sam-02fa0ed9cfe2.herokuapp.com/)

 ## Project Goals

 This is my fourth portfolio project for the Code Institute and my goal with this project is to display my new skills in using frameworks such as Django and Bootstrap.
-I decided to build a site for a golf club which allows users to book and manage there tee times and also being able to leave reviews and comments about the golf club.
+I decided to build a site for a golf club which allows users to book and manage their tee times and also being able to leave reviews and comments about the golf club.

 ## Contents